If you quote someone, do you create a quote or a quotation? To quote is to transcribe what someone said or wrote, crediting that person:

 A quotation is the exact words of someone else.
 When you like what someone said, put their quotation in your writing.
 Continue reading...

-If a journalist is interviewing you and you blurt out something inappropriate, you will have to ask them not to quote you on that.
+If a journalist is interviewing you and you blurt out something inappropriate, you will have to ask her not to quote you on that.
 Sometimes the word quote is used as shorthand for quotation, a passage of speech or writing that’s repeated word for word.
 Continue reading...